NUDelta/analyze-the-pear/transcripts/charles-seongsik.md

 B: i already wrote it.
 Counter = counter + 1 score = totalsum totalsum += else ........

 <a href=./planning_schema.md>
-B: another action, I'll write code and then I'll do totalsumdivided by counter
+B: another action, I'll write code and then I'll do totalsum divided by counter
 A: yea and
-B: return totalsum divded by counter
+B: return totalsum divided by counter
 </a>

 A: wait why would you put that there, inside the for?